 How to Apply?

 See the instructions by clicking the name of the wanted Academy below.

-NB!
-Exchange students apply to Sibelius Academy according to the above mentioned semester dates and not the semester dates of the sending institution!
+- You can only apply to the Sibelius Academy according to the above mentioned semester dates, not the semester dates of the sending institution.

 - The Department of Music Education only accepts exchange students for the whole academic year.

 Before starting your online application, please prepare the following documents you need to add to your application:

 Transcript of Records and/or a certificate of previous studies

 You are asked to fill in the courses you wish to take at the Sibelius Academy to the online application system that will produce a learning agreement based on your choices.